Online Program Book

 Nano has received top prizes at numerous international competitions, including the Grand Prix at Music Without Borders in Lithuania and first prizes in Finland and Georgia.
 She holds degrees from the Tbilisi State Conservatoire, the Norwegian Academy of Music, and Bowling Green State University, where she won the Concerto Competition performing Prokofiev’s Third Piano Concerto.
 She is currently a Doctor of Musical Arts candidate at the University of Cincinnati College-Conservatory of Music.
 In addition to her solo work, Nano is an active collaborative pianist and passionate educator.

+Jingyu Luo is a Doctor of Musical Arts candidate in Composition at the College-Conservatory of Music (CCM), University of Cincinnati.
+He holds a Master of Music from The Hartt School of Music and a bachelor’s degree from Shandong Normal University.
+As a composer-performer, his creative practice spans a wide range of genres, including concert music, computer music, theatre, film scoring, jazz, and large-scale multimedia events.
 His works have been featured in performances such as the “Sonic Explorations” concert at CCM, theatrical music productions, including those for The Hartt School’s musical theatre program, and commercial commissions for brands like Buick.
 Recently, his piece “Motif for Ono” was selected for the CCF China Computational Art Conference and advanced to the finals of the International Electronic Music Competition.
 He has also received recognition for “Jasmine” in the Guangdong-Hong Kong-Macao Modern Music Performance remix category (2024).
-Furthermore, he has been selected to present his work at the MOXsonic 2026 conference and Electronic Music Midwest 2026 Festivals.
+Furthermore, he has been selected to present his work this year at six festivals and conferences: EMM, MOXsonic, NYCEMF, ICMC, SEAMUS, and CCF 2025.

 Siyuan Kang was born in China, and composes music inspired by folk songs and arts.
 She considers music to be a unique language and rarely sets program notes for her music, unless it is required.
-Influenced deeply by folk music, she obsesses with gaining energy and original musical elements from multitype folk music and arts, and through her own way creates new music.
+Influenced deeply by folk music, she obsesses with gaining energy and original musical elements from multitype folk music and arts, and through her own way, creates new music.
+Her work was recently performed by Mingfei Li in Chicago, and a cello solo work was performed in Cleveland by She Scores artist Jeffrey Singler.
+Her orchestra piece was premiered by CCM Concert Orchestra.

 Pursuing a master’s degree at the University of Cincinnati College-Conservatory of Music, she was guided by Prof. Michael Fiday and Prof. Miguel Roig-Francoli.
 Now she’s a second-year DMA student in composition, first year MM in theory in CCM.